patroni/patroni/docs/security.rst

 The ``restapi`` section parameters enable TLS client authentication to the server.
 Depending on the value of the ``verify_client`` parameter, the API server requires a successful client certificate verification for both safe and unsafe API calls (``verify_client: required``), or only for unsafe API calls (``verify_client: optional``), or for no API calls (``verify_client: none``).

-The ``ctl`` section parameters enable TLS server authentication to the client (the ``patronictl`` tool which uses the same config as patroni).
+The ``ctl`` section parameters enable TLS server authentication to the client (the :ref:`patronictl` tool which uses the same config as patroni).
 Set ``insecure: true`` to disable the server certificate verification by the client.
 See :ref:`settings <patronictl_settings>` for a detailed description of the TLS client parameters.

 Protecting the PostgreSQL database proper from unauthorized access is beyond the scope of this document and is covered in https://www.postgresql.org/docs/current/client-authentication.html